Philipp Marceta

 Philipp Marceta (born 5 January 1993) is an Austrian footballer who plays as a goalkeeper.

 Career

 SV Heimstetten

 Prior to the 2019-20 season, Marceta signed with Regionalliga club SV Heimstetten.
 During his only season with the club, Marceta made just one league appearance, playing the entirety of a 2-1 away defeat to Rain am Lech.

 Forward Madison

-During MLS pre-season, Marceta went on trial with the Seattle Sounders.
+During MLS pre-season, Marceta went on trial with Seattle Sounders FC.
 However, he wasn't offered a contract.
 In March 2020, Marceta signed with USL League One club Forward Madison.
 He made his league debut for the club on 25 July 2020, playing the entirety of a 2-1 away defeat to North Texas SC.